 • Appeal: Rejected papers are given the opportunity for a formal appeal.
 Appeal requests should be made in writing, not by telephone, and should be addressed to email@example.com with the word "appeal" in the subject line.
 If an author remains unsatisfied, he or she can write to the Editorial Office, citing the manuscript reference number.
 In all these cases, it is likely that some time will elapse before SDI can respond, and the paper must not be submitted for publication elsewhere during this time.
 Authors should provide detailed reasons for the appeal and point-by-point responses to the reviewers' and/or Academic Editor's comments.
 Authors should also be aware that priority is given to new submissions to the journal and so the processing of the appeal may well take longer than the processing of the original submission.
 If an appeal is rejected, further appeals of the decision will not be considered and the paper may not be resubmitted.

 Post-publication peer review:

-3. At the end of every comment, user must identify himself/herself by providing the following information 1.
+3. At the end of every comment, the user must identify himself/herself by providing the following information 1.
 Full Name 2.
-Name of the Department, University, institute, etc. (These two information will be displayed publicly).
+Name of the Department, University, institute, etc. (This two information will be displayed publicly).
 We don't like 'anonymous' comments.
 Comments with 'forged identity' will be deleted.

 Note: Users must see and agree to our complete Comment Policy (Link: http://www.sciencedomain.org/page/comment-policy)